yomi413/schools-cli/README.md

 # Schools::Cli

-This Ruby Gem provides a CLI that generates a list of middle schools located in District 8 in Bronx, NY per https://insideschools.org/, a not-for-profit organization that visits schools throughout New York City.
+This Ruby Gem provides a CLI that generates a list of middle schools located in District 8 in Bronx, NY per https://insideschools.org/, a not-for-profit organization that visits schools throughout New York City and gathers information that parents, teachers and students could find useful.

 ## Installation